Skip to main content

 EPEX spot price (day-ahead)

 The day-ahead auction at EPEX SPOT sets a single clearing price for every 15-minute interval of tomorrow.
 Bids close at 12:00 CET; results publish from ~12:45 CET, finalised by ~14:20 CET at the latest.
 Tomorrow’s 96 quarter-hour prices appear in one batch and are final for billing once published; there are no revisions.
+Auctions occasionally fail or are delayed.
+The price endpoint omits intervals that haven’t cleared yet, so build your UI to tolerate “tomorrow’s prices not yet available” and avoid placeholders that look like zero-cent intervals.

 Local grid fee (Netzentgelt)

-This is the one component that is genuinely local.
+The one component that’s genuinely local.
 Every customer’s grid fee depends on which distribution system operator (Verteilnetzbetreiber, DSO) runs the wires to their meter.
 Germany has roughly 850 DSOs, each setting their own annual tariff under § 20 EnWG and the StromNEV.
 Two customers on the same Nomos plan in different cities see different grid fees.
+Grid fees vary widely.
+A rural DSO might charge ~12 ct/kWh; an urban DSO might be closer to 6 ct/kWh.
+Often a larger slice of the bill than the EPEX spot price itself.

 Time-variable rates under §14a Module 3